a-ludi/dentist-example/README.md

 _D. melanogaster_ reference assembly (dm6) and simulated reads to demonstrate the workflow.
 The full source code of DENTIST is available at <https://github.com/a-ludi/dentist>.

+If you experience issues, please take a look at the [troubleshooting section](#troubleshooting).
+If that does not help, please create an issue at [the DENTIST repository](https://github.com/a-ludi/dentist/issues).

 Table of Contents
 -----------------